yunusyerli1/seasons/seasons/README.md

 In this project, I worked on my season website using react.
 For the design I have used Semantic UI's designs.
-You can see the web-site. (https://semantic-ui.com/)
+You can see the web-site. (https://semantic-ui.com/) I m trying to get Geo location using Google Location Services API.
+If the location coordinates belongs to Northern Hemisphere, the website displays Northern Hemispehere climate (summer) as orange or blue (winter).